Gazipur District: History

 The ancient city of Dholsamudra in present-day Gazipur served as one of the capitals of the Buddhist Pala Empire.
 In the sixth century, forts were built in Toke and Ekdala which continued to be used as late as the Mughal Period.
 The area became known as a strategic region with the establishment of more forts such as that of Karnapur, the digging of the Twin Ponds in 1045.
 Chinashkhania was the capital of the Chandalas and Shishu Pal had his capital in modern-day Sreepur, which the ruins of can still be seen today.
 Another fort was built in Dardaria in 1200.

 During the reign of the Sultan of Bengal Alauddin Husain Shah (1494-1519), an Islamic scholar known as Shaykh Muhammad ibn Yazdan Bakhsh Bengali visited Ekdala where he transcribed Sahih al-Bukhari and gifted it to the Sultan in nearby Sonargaon.
 The manuscript is currently kept at the Khuda Bakhsh Oriental Library in Bankipore, Patna, Bihar.

 The anti-Mughal leader of the Baro-Bhuiyans, Isa Khan, died of natural causes in September 1599.
 He was buried in the village of Bakhtarpur.
 During the governorship of Subahdar Mir Jumla II, a bridge was constructed in Tongi.

 The British colonials built indigo factories in Raniganj and Barmi.
 The first armed resistance of the 1971 Bangladesh Liberation War took place in Gazipur on 19 March 1971.

 Demographics

-According to the 2011 Bangladesh census, Gazipur District had a population of 3,403,912, of which 1,775,310 were males and 1,628,602 were females.
-Rural population was 2,366,338 (69.52%) while urban population was 1,037,574 (30.48%).
-Gazipur had a literacy rate of 62.60% for the population 7 years and above: 65.96% for males and 58.12% for females.
+According to the 2022 Census of Bangladesh, Gazipur District had 1,579,781 households and a population of 5,263,450 with an average 3.29 people per household.
+Among the population, 827,272 (15.72%) inhabitants were under 10 years of age.
+The population density was 2,914 people per km2.
+Gazipur District had a literacy rate (age 7 and over) of 81.42%, compared to the national average of 74.80%, and a sex ratio of 923 females per 1000 males.
+Approximately, 64.29% of the population lived in urban areas.
+The ethnic population was 9,773.

-At the time of the 2011 census, the district has a population of 3,403,912.
+At the 2011 census, the district had a population of 3,403,912.
 94.02% are Muslims, 5.19% Hindus and 0.70% Christians.
 Unlike most of Bangladesh, religious minorities are more concentrated in rural areas than urban areas.
+The Christians are largely concentrated in a few unions of Kaliganj Upazila around the village of Nagori which were part of Rupganj Upazila until the 1990s, and are the Bhawal Catholics who converted during Portuguese times.